Srihari-mcw/povray/windows/README.md

     make unofficial versions distinguishable from each other.
 Remove the `#error` directive afterwards to proceed with the build.
 Note that if you do not do this you will get compile errors.
-    **Note:** (Presently with the updated code the GUI project is skipped for building, as the cmedit64.dll and povcmax64.dll from official windows distribution are incompatible with VS2022.
-The console version alone is available to build and test).

     Note: If you are building in a Git local workspace, we recommend you run `git update-index --skip-workspace source/base/build.h`.
 This will keep